-Having attended community college in Maryland, when looking for a four-year institution to transfer to, Bri, who is also first-generation college student, worried she wouldn’t experience the same level of support or sense of belonging she felt there.
-Luckily for her, Rider’s dedicated staff made her feel at home before she even arrived.
+When looking for a four-year institution to transfer to, Bri, who is a first-generation college student, worried she wouldn’t experience the same level of support or sense of belonging she felt at her Maryland community college.
+Luckily, Rider’s dedicated staff made her feel at home before she even arrived.
 She notes that the support she received while navigating the transfer admission process was “incredibly warm, friendly and unforgettable.”
 Additionally, Bri was awarded Rider’s Transfer Trustee Scholarship, a prestigious full-tuition scholarship given to only three top students who transfer from community colleges.

 Rider has a phenomenal track record of being transfer friendly for students going through similar walks of life.
 Working so closely with Phi Theta Kappa, I knew Rider has been on PTK's Transfer Honor Roll for the past several years”

 Rider’s impact on Bri